 The main reason that anyone ever stops here is to swim in the crystal-clear waters of the gorgeous cenote Kikil.
 (Not to be confused with cenote Ik Kil – one of the most popular cenotes in the Yucatan that is located close to Chichen Itza).

-The village is centered around an old, abandoned convent (Ex-Convento Franciscano de Kikil) and the sunbleached remnants of a former hacienda.
-There is almost always a local man standing in the center of the square beside a docile bull that he has saddled up.
+The centre of town is flanked by the old Ex-Convento Franciscano de Kikil and many little tiendas (stores), street food vendors and restaurants have opened up shop around the old convent.
+Obscurely, there is almost always a local man standing in the centre of the square beside a docile bull that he has saddled up.

 For a couple of pesos, he allows people to take photos beside the bull or to climb aboard the saddle and have selfies at the top.
 The safety and ethics of this are debatable but Mexican children seem to love it and at weekends, you will see queues of people waiting in line for a turn on the bull!